paragliding training center

 Harness strap repair – Thinner pilots routinely have the buckles break.
 Here is how to easily fix the problem.

-Hub – see "Propeller hub removal & installation" below
+Hub – see "Propeller hub info, removal & installation" below

 Ignition coil – see "Coil" above